kensproperties/kensproperties.github.io/properties/621division.md

 Free heat and water, included in the reasonable rent.

 ### Laundry
-Convenient, modern, well-kept coin operated washer and dryer in basement.
-Modern, clean equipment.
+* Convenient, modern, well-kept coin operated washer and dryer in basement.
+* Modern, clean equipment.

 ### Smoke Free & Pet Free Environment
-No animals and no smoking on the property, including on the front porch and in the yard.
+* Building has been smoke free since 1995.
+No smoking on the entire property.
+* No animals.
 I like animals, don’t get me wrong.
 Had a cat since I was two years old.
 But, no to this.
 Everyone is happier.

 ### Parking
 * There are up to two spaces available on site.
+* University of Michigan owned and operated designated yellow lot one-half block away.
+Please call University Parking Office for details.
-* University of Michigan owned and operated designated yellow lot one half block away.
+* University of Michigan owned and operated designated blue lot structure one block away.
+2.5 minutes walk.
 Please call University Parking Office for details.

 ### Rent
 Rent is competitive according to Rentometer.com.
 Please contact me for rent rate along with current and future availability.